kcollins003/multi-ai-team-playbook/README.md

 3. Read `sample-CONTEXT.md` to see a working example
 4. Fill in `CONTEXT.md` with your own information
 5. Read the full methodology in the playbook
-6. Run your first cycle
+6. Run your first cycle using the prompt templates in `prompts/`

 ---